 Composting Food Waste

-There are five types of composting systems for handing only food:
+There are five types of composting systems for handling only food:

 - Digestion Cones